Defining Global Objects¶

 Why¶

-If you are building a framework and write custom functions in JavaScript you may combine the functions and define a global object.
-It will make RVL more readable and easier to write.
+If you are building a framework and writing custom functions in JavaScript, you may combine the functions and define a global object.
+This will make RVL more readable and easier to write.

 How¶